 - Method of Blood Extraction

-- Proper Elimination of the Breath or Urine Sample from the Body
+- Proper Elimination of the Breath Sample from the Body

 While this subject matter is too lengthy to properly discuss on a web page, our lawyers have written and lectured extensively on this topic.
-See, for instance, Mr. Oberman’s legal texts – Drunk Driving Defense and DUI: The Crimes & Consequences in Tennessee.
+See, for instance, Mr. Oberman’s two legal texts–Drunk Driving Defense and DUI: The Crimes & Consequences in Tennessee.